Essential good practice guidelines

 This area provides the latest information and advice for churches.

-On 19 July, the UK Government confirmed the move to step 4 of their Covid-19 recovery roadmap.
-This removes the vast majority of the previous legal requirements.
-Nevertheless, as infections continue to rise, the Government recommends continuing caution.
-Good ventilation, diligence in hygiene, wearing a face covering in enclosed and crowded spaces, and minimising the number, proximity and duration of social contacts with those we do not live with, are all noted as beneficial behaviours.
+From 19 July, the UK Government moved to step 4 of their Covid-19 recovery roadmap.
+From 7 August, the Welsh Government moved to Alert Level 0.
+In both cases the vast majority of the previous legal requirements have been removed.
+Any number of people may meet for any purpose both indoors and outdoors in either nation.
+The notable exception to this lifting of legal requirements is that in Wales face coverings are still mandatory in almost all public indoor places.
+This includes churches.
+Despite the lifting of legal restrictions, both Governments recommend continuing caution.
+Good ventilation, diligence in hygiene, wearing a face covering in enclosed and crowded spaces whether or not it is mandatory, and minimising the number, proximity and duration of social contacts with those we do not live with, are all noted as beneficial behaviours.

 In the light of this, we recommend that it is both sensible and appropriate for churches to continue to take some measures to limit the spread of Covid-19.
 Churches have a responsibility to protect their staff, congregations, communities, and other users of their buildings.
 However, it is now down to each church to determine for itself what these measures should be.